 Your business credit report compiles all the information needed to assess your company’s creditworthiness.
-It outlines your business structure, industry, historical financial performance, and payment history.
+It outlines your business structure, industry, historical financial performance, and payment history; thus it is important to know how to check your business credit.
 While your vendors, creditors, banks, and lenders can’t view your credit reports, they can check your business credit reports at any time without your permission.
 For this reason, you’ll need to make sure that everything in it is updated and completely accurate.
 This is especially true if you’re applying for fast business loans, making purchases, or entering into leases.

 1. The Profile of Your Business